rithvikshankar/Modified-AES-Tool/README.txt

-# Modified AES Tool
- An image and text encryption tool which implements a research paper that proposes a modified version of AES encryption.

-### Instructions to run the project code:
+Instructions to run the project code:

 1. Install Python 3